Help for Ending a Bad Habit

 You can and should allow your inner voice to tell you how changing this habit now will improve your life.
 Instead of being someone who smokes or drinks too much, you can start today being someone who once smoked, or who once drank too much.
 This type of positive, goal-affirming self-talk will help you begin to see yourself differently—as someone capable of leaving the past behind, someone wise enough to use today to start making the changes you want to make a part of your life tomorrow, and forever.

 Now it is time to journal your plan of action.
 Begin talking to yourself about what specific steps you will take to end your bad habit, and to begin your new one.
 Take baby steps to begin by setting easily achievable goals that you know you will be able to reach.
 Every time you reach a goal, reward yourself with a gold star in your journal.
 Raise the bar once you begin to feel strong enough to reach an even higher goal.

 "Action" Equals Activities!

-It can help a lot to keep a daily calendar to track progress you make toward your goal.
-For example, if you've decided to stop being a coach potato, document the steps you will take to stop watching so much television.
-What is your plan?
-You might want to tackle this problem in two parts.
+You might want to develop a plan to tackle this problem in two parts.
 To stop watching so much television, you might begin substituting reading books instead.
 To reach this goal, if you prefer new technology to old, you could buy an eReader, so that you can take your books with you easily, wherever you go.
-To begin, you might decide to trade one hour of watching television for one hour of book reading every day.
+To begin, you might decide to trade one hour of watching television for one hour of book reading, every day.
 In addition, you might consider taking a daily walk in a nearby park.
-You could plan what time of day you will turn off the TV and pick up your book, or what day/time of day you will go to the park or to the gym.
+You could even plan what time of day you will turn off the TV and pick up your book, or what day/time of day you will go to the park or to the gym.
 You could even set goals for yourself in terms of how many books you will try to read in a month’s time, or how many miles you will walk every day or every week.

 Act If/When You Backslide into Your Old Behavior . . .